jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 ### Communication is key

-We learnt so much on this project, both generally, but also from Jake.
+I learnt so much on this project, both generally, but also from Jake.
-We learnt how to deal with the objectives of a website when there’s no direct financial correlation to site performance and it’s traffic.
+I learnt how to deal with the objectives of a website when there’s no direct financial correlation to site performance and it’s traffic.

-However, the most important thing we learnt was that our process of constant communication and involvement with the client directly, can’t be undervalued.
-Compared to, perhaps more ‘traditional’, methods of running a project where the client is kept at arms-length and periodically presented to; the new approach saved both us & Jake time, and meant we were both much happier with the final outcome.
+However, the most important thing I learnt was that my process of constant communication and involvement with the client directly, can’t be undervalued.
+Compared to, perhaps more ‘traditional’, methods of running a project where the client is kept at arms-length and periodically presented to; the new approach saved both Jake and I time, and meant we were both much happier with the final outcome.

 Update: 03 March 2015
 ---------------------

-*We thought we’d attach a quick update to this case study.
-We’ve continued work on Jake’s site over the past few months, something neither of us thought would happen.
-This ongoing work is partly due to the affinity that we feel towards the project and the band, but also the results that we’ve produced.*
+*I thought I’d attach a quick update to this case study.
+I’ve continued work on Jake’s site over the past few months, something neither of us thought would happen.
+This ongoing work is partly due to the affinity that I feel towards the project and the band, but also the results that I’ve produced.*

-After working further on optimising the site and our server setup for Statamic, we’ve been able to achieve some incredible page load times (\~200ms from a cold cache!).
+After working further on optimising the site and the server setup for Statamic, I’ve been able to achieve some incredible page load times (\~200ms from a cold cache!).
 This sort of speed increase has dramatically improved the UX of the site, and it’s suitability for use on mobile devices; even those with slow connections!

-Our work with Statamic on subsequent projects has also confirmed that Wordpress is no longer a relevant tool for our work.
-We’ve completely fallen for Statamic and other static systems.
-We’ve since updated all of our previous client work to be based on Statamic at zero cost.
-Replacing the legacy Wordpress sites from our portfolio was a large time investment for us, but completely worth it.
-All our clients are reporting that they love the new CMS, and it means that we can manage fewer systems.
+My work with Statamic on subsequent projects has also confirmed that Wordpress is no longer a relevant tool for my work.
+I’ve completely fallen for Statamic and other static systems.
+I’ve since updated all of my previous client work to be based on Statamic at zero cost.
+Replacing the legacy Wordpress sites from my portfolio was a large time investment for me, but completely worth it.
+All my clients are reporting that they love the new CMS, and it means that I can manage fewer systems.
 Everyone wins!